OSC/ood-documentation/source/app-development/tutorials-interactive-apps/k8s-jupyter.rst

 We're going to be looking at the `bc k8s jupyter`_ app which you can fork, clone and modify for your site.
 This page also holds the `submit yml in full`_ for reference.

+Refer to :ref:`interactive K8s Jupyter using HPC-like containers <app-development-tutorials-interactive-apps-k8s-like-hpc-jupyter>`
+for details on running Jupyter on Kubernetes with containers that behave more like traditional HPC jobs.

 container spec
 --------------